DanieleSalerno/SoftairAssistant/README.md

    6. Click *Create action*, *Continue*, and *Finish*.

 3. Modify the variable key within the SendSosMessage.py function with your IFTT applet key (it can be find clicking on the icon of the webhook and clicking on _Documentation_).
-4. This lambda function have is a function with dependencies, so you need to follow the next steps to create it:
+4. This lambda function is a function with dependencies, so you need to follow the next steps to create it:
    1. Navigate to the SOSmessage folder
    2. Install the additional dependencies using pip3 and zip the content of the new folder
-      1. `pip3 install --target ./package requests`
+      1. `pip3 install --target ./package requests==2.29.0`
       2. `cd package/`
       3. `zip r ../sendsosfunc.zip`
       4. `cd ..`